deltachat/deltachat-pages/pl/help.md

 ## Can I re-use by existing private key?

-- Yes.
+- Tak.
 Importing it at "Advanced settings / Manage private keys".
 Caution: Make sure, they key is not protected by a password or remove it before.

 If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates one as needed, you have to do nothing.

-# Multi-client {#multiclient}
+# Multi-klient {#multiclient}

 ## Can I use Delta Chat on multiple devices the same time?